jliszka/jliszka.github.com/_posts/2013-10-01-how-traffic-actually-works.md

 ### Bottlenecks

 Suppose you're on a 2-lane (each way) highway and one lane is closed up ahead due to construction.
-Now the flow rate of your lane is cut in half, or there are twice as many cars in line in front of you, depending on how you want to look at it.
-Road signs commonly tell you to use both lanes up to the point of the bottleneck.
+Now the flow rate of your lane is cut in half (or there are twice as many cars in line in front of you, depending on how you want to look at it).
+Road signs commonly ask you to use both lanes up to the point of the bottleneck.
 That's reasonable advice, but it's not going to get anyone home faster.
 Remember only so many cars are going to clear the bottleneck per second, no matter what happens upstream.
 The only thing this does is shorten the length of the backup on the highway — it's a 2 mile backup instead of a 4 mile backup.
 This is good because it is less likely to affect other traffic by spilling out onto onramps